-- Students must always maintain professional conduct and appearance.
+- Students are not permitted to attend practicum or clinical activities when the University is not in session, this include weekends, holidays, winter break, spring break or administrative reasons.
+Exceptions are made for weekend practicum with the approval from the graduate program coordinator and the DON chairperson, and in collaboration with the practicum instructor.
+Students may not attend practicum or clinical sites when there is no instructor or course assigned for the student. - Students must always maintain professional conduct and appearance.
 Full-length lab coats with the BSU name tag must always be worn (unless otherwise specified by the preceptor and agency).
 Business attire must be worn under the lab coat.
 Students are expected to be well-groomed and neat in appearance.
-Long nails (> 1/4 of an inch beyond the finger tip) and nail polish (other than clear polish) are not permitted.
+Long nails (>1⁄4 of an inch beyond the fingertip) and nail polish (other than clear polish) are not permitted.
 Open toed shoes and sandals are not permitted.
 Hair must be worn off the shoulders or above the collar.
 Jewelry is limited to one pair of stud earrings, wedding rings, and watch.
-Name pins must always be worn on the upper left area of the lab coat. - Students are expected to demonstrate respect and professionalism with all staff members and clients. - Maintain confidentiality in all written and oral communication with clients, staff, and members of the inter-professional health team.
-Adhere to HIPPA requirements. - Document on medical records in a timely manner, with legible writing, and in an organized manner without interrupting the flow of care.
-Correct spelling, grammar, and nationally approved medical abbreviations and phrases are required. - Practicum case logs and SOAP notes must be completed weekly and in compliance with specified guidelines.
-All weekly SOAP notes and case logs are due on the Fridays by 11:59 p.m.
-Five points deduction may be assigned to late practicum case logs and SOAP notes. - Students must abide by the signed Academic Honesty and Dishonesty form. - Cell phones must be turned off or placed on vibration mode during the practicum.
+Name pins must always be worn on the upper left area of the lab coat. - Students are expected to demonstrate respect and professionalism with all staff members and clients. - Students must maintain confidentiality in all written and oral communication with clients, staff, and members of the inter-professional health team.
+Adhere to Health Insurance Portability and Accountability Act (HIPAA) requirements. - Students must document on medical records in a timely manner, with legible writing, and in an organized manner without interrupting the flow of care.
+Correct spelling, grammar, and nationally approved medical abbreviations and phrases are required. - Students must complete practicum case logs and SOAP notes weekly and in compliance with specified guidelines.
+All SOAP notes and case logs are due weekly on Sunday by 11:59 p.m.
+Five points will be deducted for each day an assignment is late up to three days.
+After three days, assignments will not be accepted.
+In the event of an emergency, students are required to communicate with the appropriate faculty member.
+Practicum assignments and evaluations or time logs will not be accepted after the last day of classes for the semester.

+- Students must abide by the signed Academic Honesty and Dishonesty form. - Cell phones must be turned off or placed on vibration mode during the practicum.
 Students may not use or answer cell phones when engaged with the client and preceptor. - Incidents, accidents, or injuries during the practicum experience must be reported immediately to the preceptor and Graduate Nursing Program Coordinator.
-Students must document the injury or incident and adhere to the policies of the practicum site regarding incident management. - Pregnancy: A student may engage in the practicum experience with written permission from the primary care provider.
-Students must be able to complete the practicum course requirements within the semester of enrollment. - Please refer to the Graduate Student Handbook and Graduate Nursing Student Handbook for additional policies and procedures.
+Students must document the injury or incident and adhere to the policies of the practicum site regarding incident management. - Pregnancy: A pregnant student may engage in the practicum experience with written permission from her primary care provider.
+Students must be able to complete the practicum course requirements within the semester of enrollment. - Please refer to the Graduate Student Catalog for additional policies and procedures.